gusbruschi13/gusbruschi13/README.md

 #### Hello World 👋

-Originally undergraduate in Economics.
+Undergraduate in Economics.
 Data Scientist at [PowerOfData](https://www.powerofdata.com.br/#fale-conosco).
 An start-up focused in fast implementation of data-driven culture in companies.

 Interest in applied econometric analysis to understand the world.
 Passionate about creating data-driven solutions that create value in companies.
 Problem solving profile, with knowledge in programming languages such as R, Python and SQL.